ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 previously sent access token request, as the request may specify the resource server with which the client wants to communicate.

-An example access token response from the authorization to the client is depicted in
+An example access token response from the authorization to the client is depicted in {{rpk-authorization-response-example}}.
+Note that caching proxies process the Max-Age option in the CoAP response which has a default value of 60 seconds.
+The authorization server SHOULD adjust the Max-Age option such that it does not exceed the `expires_in` parameter to avoid stale responses.
-{{rpk-authorization-response-example}}.

 ~~~~~~~~~~
    2.01 Created
    Content-Format: application/ace+cbor
-   Max-Age: 3600
+   Max-Age: 3560
    Payload:
    {
      access_token : b64'SlAV32hkKG...